Degree Programme in Service Innovation and Design

 At the beginning of the first semester, the studies focus on developing a general view and basic knowledge of design thinking and service design.
 The strategic management studies include analysing how a company’s management philosophy and operating environment affect the possible way of introducing service design as a natural part of the company’s business.
 Parallel to management studies, you will study various business models and learn to use different tools and methods to develop services.

 In order to develop a deep understanding and analysis, you will study different methods and tools.
-A deep analysis may lead to ideas that guide service development.
+A deep analysis may lead to insights that guide service development.
 The common studies also include future research and anticipation.
 Facilitation is studied as part of the service design process and methods study unit.
 Facilitation helps the service development team to progress with its work.

 On face-to-face instruction days, students can experiment with different service design tools in groups and consider how these tools could be applied to assignments such as the development of public transport, for instance.
 The actual exercises may be related to a specific assignment from a company, or you can also carry out an assignment for your own employer.
 You work on assignments between the face-to-face instruction days.